Canon SL1 vs XC10

 It is notable that the XC10 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the SL1 does not provide wifi capability.

 Both the SL1 and the XC10 have been discontinued, but can regularly be found used on ebay.
 The SL1 was replaced by the Canon SL2, while the XC10 was followed by the Canon XC15.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the SL1 and XC10 can be found, respectively, in the Canon SL1 Manual (free pdf) or the online Canon XC10 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon SL1 or the Canon XC10 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.